qfl1ck32/x-s3-bundle/DOCUMENTATION.md

 query me {
   avatar {
     """
-    Keep in mind that you should do a Nova query in your resolver if you want this to work as downloadUrl is a reducer.
+    Keep in mind that you should do a Nova query in your "me" resolver if you want this to work as downloadUrl is a reducer.
+    Otherwise, you could write your own field resolver which uses `FileManagementService` to deliver the downloadUrl
     """
     downloadUrl
   }